-- Monitor attendance daily by calling home for students who have not reported their absence or do not show up on Zoom.. - Make school a positive experience, whether hybrid or DL. - This coordinates with the Safety Plan; when students feel physically and emotionally safe, they want to come to school - Friendly Letter from Principal for chronically absent (from Zoom too) - Attendance incentives such as theme dress-up days and assemblies (often on Fridays before breaks when possible (high absence days) - Principal and or counselor parent conferences with at risk students and parents who are on attendance contracts to refer/ provide outside resources. - 4 Saturday School Academy make-up opportunities with engaging activities offered during the Saturday Academy to increase attendance at the event (to resume when safe).
+- Monitor attendance daily by calling home for students who have not reported their absence or do not show up on Zoom. - Make school a positive experience this coordinates with the Safety Plan; when students feel physically and emotionally safe, they want to come to school - Use of the "Friendly Letter" from Principal for chronically absent - Attendance incentives such as theme dress-up days and assemblies (often on Fridays before breaks when possible (high absence days) - Principal and or counselor parent conferences with at risk students and parents who are on attendance contracts to refer/ provide outside resources. - 4 Saturday School Academy make-up opportunities with engaging activities offered during the Saturday Academy to increase attendance at the event (to resume when safe).